Petronas Towers: Lift system

 The main bank of lifts is located in the centre of each tower.
 All main lifts are double-decker with the lower deck of the lift taking passengers to even-numbered floors and upper deck to odd-numbered floors.
 To reach an odd-numbered floor from ground level, passengers must take an escalator to the upper deck of the lift.

-There are 29 double-deck passenger elevators, but there are different sets that service certain floors of the towers, specifically two sets of six of these double-deck passenger elevators to floors 1–23 and 1–37 respectively.
-Another set of 5 passenger lifts transport passengers to the 41st and 42nd floors where they can switch lifts to reach the upper zones of the buildings, each double-deck passenger lift with the capacity of 52 passengers or, 26 passengers per deck.
-There are also 6 heavy-duty elevators for utility.